write-you-a-scheme-v2/scheme/docs/05_primitives.md

 ## Conclusion
-We make the primitive environment by wrapping a Haskell function with a helper function that pattern matches on `LispVals` and extracts the internal values that the Haskell function can accept.
+In summary, we make the primitive environment by wrapping a Haskell function with a helper function that pattern matches on `LispVals` and extracts the internal values that the Haskell function can accept.
 Next, we convert that function to be of type `[LispVal] -> Eval LispVal`, which is our type `IFunc`, the sole argument for the `LispVal` data constructor `Fun`.
 We can now map a `Text` value to a `LispVal` representing a function.
 This is our primitive environment, which should stay minimal, and if possible, new functions moved into the standard library if they can be defined from existing functions.

 ## [Understanding Check]
 Implement a new primitive function `nil?` which accepts a single argument, a list, returns true if the list is empty, and false under all other situations.